RobinQu/datastack/README.md

 * Endpoint: `/:collection/:id/_subscription`
 * Message contains the stringified version of `events` mentioned above

-There will be many more notifiers liek:
+There will be many more notifiers:

 * APN
 * Mails